mbottini/concept2haskell/writeup.md

 The rowing machine has a variety of workouts for you to choose from, including the following:

-* "Fixed Distance" - you row $X$ meters, and the machine counts down from $X$.
+* "Fixed Distance" - you row $X$ meters, and the machine counts down from $X$ as you do it.
 It will automatically divide the workout into **splits**, similar to laps on a track.
-The splits measure how long it took you to row $Y$ meters, and by default $Y$ is a fifth of the workout.
+The splits measure how long it took you to row
+$Y$ meters, and by default $Y$ is a fifth of the workout.
 So, if you row 5,000 meters, the rowing machine will by default save how long it took you to row each 1k split.
 We'll get into splits later.

 * "Fixed Time" - you row $T_1$ minutes and $T_2$ seconds, and the machine counts down from $T_1+T_2$.
 Same as the Fixed Distance workout, the machine